 What Is Sidechain Plugin?

 Volume Automation is a handy and often underutilized technique in mixing.
-Some engineers may try to improve a mix using eq or compression, where the usually answer lies in simple volume adjustments.
+Some engineers may improve a mix using eq or compression, where the usual answer lies in simple volume adjustments.
 You can use it for several mixing processes, including:

 - Introducing elements into a mix by slowly increasing their volume as the track plays.

-- You can create depth or dynamic to an instrument or mix element by automating rises and dips in its volume within a song’s duration.
+- You can create depth or dynamic to an instrument or mix elements by automating rises and dips in its volume within a song’s duration.

 - Crossfading can help tie chopped and edited pieces of a track together.
 You can use volume automation to create these crossfades and smoothen the playback transitions within your arrangements.

 There are a variety of ways to create volume automation.
 In this article, we are going to look at three types of plugins that generate volume automation.
 These are standard volume automation, sidechain, and trance gate plugins.
 Each type of plugin has its respective uses, advantages, and disadvantages.